-Trofiette with scampi is a tasty and delicate first course, typical of the Ligurian culinary tradition.
-The trofiette, fresh pasta shaped like a grain of rice, perfectly match with the scampi tails, which give the dish a refined flavor.
+Trofiette with scampi are a tasty and delicate first course, typical of Ligurian culinary tradition.
+Trofiette, a fresh pasta shaped like a rice grain, pair perfectly with the scampi tails, which give the dish an exquisite flavor.
 The creamy tomato sauce, enriched with cream, completes this delicious preparation.
-Ideal to enjoy in any season, this dish is a true feast for the palate.
+Ideal to enjoy in any season, this dish is a true celebration for the palate.

-Clean the scampi tails by separating the cleaned tails from the waste
+Clean the scampi tails, separating the cleaned tails from the waste

-Once cooked, crush the scampi waste with a wooden spoon to release all the juice, strain everything through a fine sieve, collecting the sauce in a bowl to be used later
+When cooked, mash the scampi waste with a wooden spoon to release all the juices, then strain everything through a fine sieve, collecting the sauce in a bowl that we will use later

-In a pot, sauté half a clove of garlic with oil and butter, add the scampi, let them brown, adjust the salt and pepper, add three tablespoons of tomato, then the previously strained sauce
+In a pan, sauté half a clove of garlic in oil and butter, add the scampi and brown them, adjust salt and pepper, add three tablespoons of tomato, then the previously strained sauce

-Cook the sauce until it reduces, bind with the cream and dress the trofie cooked in salted water
+Cook the sauce until reduced, bind it with the cream and toss with the trofie cooked in salted water

 Knife